elastic/kibana/x-pack/plugins/fleet/dev_docs/space_awareness.md

 # Space Awareness

 Fleet is in the process to become space aware.
+This means that different Fleet objects will belong to different spaces and can only be viewed in the spaces that they belong to.
+Today, all Fleet objects are global and can be viewed from any space.

 ## How to enable the feature

-The feature is behind a feature flag `useSpaceAwareness`, (if you are testing space awareness you could also be interested in testing `subfeaturePrivileges` at the same time)
+The feature is behind a feature flag `useSpaceAwareness`.
+If you are testing space awareness you could also be interested in testing `subfeaturePrivileges` at the same time which enables granular privileges to different parts of Fleet.

 In your `kibana.yml` config